ENROLLMENT- GENERAL INFORMATION

 The cumulative, or overall, grade point average is computed by dividing the total grade points earned by the number of hours of “A”, “B”, “C”, “D”, and “F”.
 Effective Fall 2007, only hours earned from Texas A&M International University will be included.

 The grade point average accumulated on the permanent record of a student at Texas A&M International University (TAMIU) will be based on course hours and grade points earned by a student on work taken only at this university.
 Transfer work will be accepted for fulfilling degree and graduation requirements only.

-Students will be placed on Academic Probation at the conclusion of any long semester (fall or spring) when their semester grade point average or institutional cumulative grade point average, at TAMIU, falls below 2.0.
+Students will be placed on Academic Probation at the conclusion of any long semester (Fall or Spring) when their institutional cumulative grade point average at Texas A&M International University falls below 2.0.
 Such students are encouraged to participate to the fullest in academic support programs and to seek academic advising.
-Students who have been placed on Academic Probation will be removed from such probation at the conclusion of the semester or summer term, at this university, when they have achieved the required semester and institutional cumulative grade point average of a 2.0 or better.
-Students who achieve the required semester or institutional cumulative grade point average for their classification can continue to enroll at the institution on Continued Probation.
+Students who have been placed on Academic Probation will be allowed to enroll for one additional semester in an attempt to achieve the required institutional cumulative grade point average of 2.0 or better.

 Removal of Academic Suspension Status by Summer Study

 Students placed on Academic Suspension at the end of the spring semester are eligible to attend the subsequent summer sessions at TAMIU.
-If the student achieves a semester and institutional cumulative grade point average of 2.0 or better at the conclusion of the summer terms, the Academic Suspension status will be removed.
-Students who achieve the required semester or institutional cumulative grade point average for their classification can continue to enroll at the institution on Continued Probation.
+If the student achieves an institutional cumulative grade point average of 2.0 or better at the conclusion of the summer terms, the Academic Suspension status will be removed.

 OTHER PROCEDURES AND POLICIES